 To reach the trailhead staging area and access to the 18.9 miles of trails, follow the directions above but at Bailey Ave and McKean Rd turn left onto McKean Rd (southbound) and continue 0.5 miles to the park entrance on your right.

 The reservoir is open year-round to both power and non-power vessels.
 Power boating, sailing, fishing, water-skiing and jet-skiing are all activities for which Calero Reservoir is ideally suited.
 Two sites near the water's edge include picnic tables and barbecues, and are available on a first-come, first-served basis.
 A reservable group picnic area is also available.
-Group picnic and boating reservations can be made online at Go Outside and Play or call (408) 355-2201.
+Group picnic,, boating reservations, and boat inspections can be made online at Go Outside and Play or call (408) 355-2201.

 The back country offers 18.9 miles of trails available to hikers and equestrians.
 At the trailhead is a large staging area , which can accommodate vehicle and equestrian parking and is adjacent to the park office.
 Bicyclists can now enjoy the 0.5-mile segment of the Serpentine Loop Trail that connects to Longwall Canyon Trail in the Open Space Authority’s Cañada del Oro Open Space Preserve.
 All users will now be able to use trails that connect these two parks.

 Dogs on leash will be allowed on Bald Peaks Trail and all trails north of Bald Peaks Trail.

 First-come, first-served picnic sites with barbeques are available.
 This area may be reserved for organized events and gatherings.
 Arrangements can be made with park staff for a wide range of interpretive programs and outdoor projects.

 CATCH AND RELEASE...
 PLEASE DON'T EAT THE FISH